floydkretschmar/fixturize/README.md

 different
 test classes?
 Fixturize answers all of these questions.

-## What is fixturize?
+## What is Fixturize?

 Fixturize is a lean java library that primarily uses the [java annotation processing api](https://docs.oracle.com/javase/8/docs/api/javax/annotation/processing/package-summary.html) to automatically generate static fixture classes for all your domain objects which you can then directly use in your tests.

 Lets go back to the example from above.
-How would you use fixturize to automatically generate fixtures for `Order` and `Parcel`?
+How would you use Fixturize to automatically generate fixtures for `Order` and `Parcel`?

 ### `@Fixture`

-By annotating each class with `@Fixture` fixturize will go ahead and scann all fields of the class in question, and generate a new fixture class containing a constant for each field defined on the annotated class.
+By annotating each class with `@Fixture` Fixturize will go ahead and scann all fields of the class in question, and generate a new fixture class containing a constant for each field defined on the annotated class.
 For example